-Family Forest by Kim Kane and Lucy Masciullo
+Family Forest by Kim Kane and Lucia Masciullo

 This book showcases one particular family - with half, whole and step siblings as well as different parental relationships (a father and stepmother, and a mother and her partner).
-A common issue with diverse family representation is that it often comes in the form of 'issue books" - books that are issue driven rather than story driven.
-It is often difficult to explain a topic or issue without sacrificing story, but Family Forest manages to explain blended families in a fun and engaging way.
+Family Forest explains blended families in a fun and engaging way.